Best Golf Clubs 2025 - We Select Our Favorites

 Drivers

-The driver is one of the hardest clubs in the bag to hit, so getting the right one can instil confidence on the tee that can filter down to the rest of your game.
-When it comes to drivers, brands have shown no sign of slowing down when it comes to innovation and the technology being built into each club.
+The driver is one of the hardest clubs in the bag to hit, so getting the right one can instill confidence on the tee that can filter down to the rest of your game.
+Brands are showing no sign of slowing down when it comes to driver head innovation and the technology being built into each club.
+While distance increases have slown down considerably due to the restrictions placed on manufacturers by the game's governing bodies, there are still notable gains being made in forgiveness and overall performance.
 So perhaps a new big stick might be just what you need to get your season off to a flier.

-Manufacturers are placing a big focus on forgiveness in some of the new designs they are producing.
+As mentioned, manufacturers are currently placing a big focus on forgiveness, which is vitally important when it comes to finding fairways.
 Depending on your skill levels, making sure your mis-hits don’t stray too far offline while also limiting the amount of distance you lose from poorly struck shots, can be the difference between a good score and a bad one.
 Below, we have picked a selection of our favorite drivers but, if you're looking for something a little more specific, check out our list of the most forgiving drivers, the best drivers for beginners and the best drivers for distance.

 Specifications